Please click here to view our virtual tour: https://www.amg-it.co.uk/forestfederation/All_Saints_Virtual_Tour.mp4

-All Saints is part of the John Taylor Multi Academy trust and works in partnership wth their sister school, as the Forest Family, Needwood Church of England (VA) Primary School, Newborough; an outstanding Primary School with approximately 70 pupils in 3 classes offering the same drive for high standards and a well-rounded, broad learning experience for the pupils in their care.
-The Federation borne out of collaborative working with and the subsequent formal joining of these two local primary schools is known as the ‘The Forest Federation’ and enables both schools to strive and maintain excellence, working together and sharing good practice.
+All Saints is part of the John Taylor Multi Academy trust and works in partnership wth their sister school, as the Forest Family, Needwood Church of England Primary School, Newborough; an outstanding Primary School with approximately 85 pupils in 3 classes offering the same drive for high standards and a well-rounded, broad learning experience for the pupils in their care.